kielabokkie/jsonapi-behat-extension/README.md

 }
 ```

-When you've setup your FeatureContext class to extend this extension's context you can get list of available step definitions including examples by running the following command:
+When you've made the changes above to your FeatureContext class you get access to the following step definitions:

-    $ vendor/bin/behat -di

-Below is the simplified list of available definitions:

     Given I oauth with :username and :password
     Given I oauth using the client credentials grant